nil1143/p1-ci/README.md

 - Features
 - Wireframes
 - Testing
+- Deployment
 - Technology used

 # **Description**

-### Web Coffee  is a a simple three-pages website showcasing Cafe Shop and Restaurasnt in Dublin with delicious coffee and food.
+### Web Coffee  is a a simple three-pages website showcasing Cafe Shop and Restaurant in Dublin with delicious coffee and food.
 This website was created for educational purposes as part of the Code Institute Diploma in Full-Stack Software Development.

 # UX
 ## User Stories